justinfagnani/dado/README.md

 Known Issues and Limitations
 ----------------------------

- * There can only be one binding per type, because parameter annotations cannot be access via mirrors yet.
-When issue 11418 is fixed, Dado will respect annotations of parameters.
  * Functions cannot be injected yet.
- * Named parameters are not supported.
  * No custom scope support.
 The only scopes are unscoped and singleton.
    Hierarchical modules might be enough.
  * Modules must extend `Module`.
 When mixins are better supported in Dart,